 The Japanese embraced the concept of continuous improvement so much they even invented a term for it, ‘Kaizen’.

-It works for manufacturing, but Kaizen is also a highly effective tool for personal performance excellence too.
+It works for manufacturing, but Kaizen is also a highly effective tool for personal performance and excellence too.

 Tiny improvements can have astronomical benefits over time.